-This is a section to be completed by the child, with assistance if needed.
+This is a section to be completed so that their views are captured.
 It should be completed before the EPAC meeting and presented in the meeting.
-If the child is not able to be present, or is unwilling to be present, please make sure that their voice is heard by circulating their views.
 Please choose the most appropriate way to convey the child's views.
-We have included three options for you to choose from if you so wish.
-Some schools, or families, may wish to play back a video clip of the child expressing their views, or of a relevant event.
+We have included an example child view but you may wish to use an alternative format if you so wish.